 Find your scheme

 I don’t mind photo editing at all.
 Some people complain that editing is a fake thing, or unnecessary, but I am fully for it.
-It would be ideal to always have photos in a bright noon light, but if you are realistic, it is not possible all the time.
-So with editing programs, you can balance the lighting, remove greyish undertones, add warmth or have colder colours, make everything look crispy, or blurred.
+It would be ideal to always have photos in a bright midday light, but if you are realistic, it is not possible all the time.
+So with editing programs, you can balance the lighting, remove greyish undertones, add warmth or have colder colors, make everything look crispy, or blurred.
 I adore when people know how to play with Photoshop, and add unicorns and seagulls to their photos, when everything looks so magical, with light leaks and rainbows.
 Photoshop is still a mystery for me, but I highly recommend using a Snapseed, and in this post here you have detailed explanation and video how I edit my photos for Instagram.
-Just one thing be aware, do not over-edit your photos, especially if you are a beauty blogger, because your followers still want to see the exact colour of the blush or eyeshadow.
+Just one thing be aware, do not over-edit your photos, especially if you are a beauty blogger, because your followers still want to see the exact color of the blush or eyeshadow.

 I love making flatlays.
 Those are photos made from the above with object laying on the sheet or table.
 My niche is makeup, and as you might notice, I am all over the place.
 I love flowers, confetti, sweets, flowers again mixed with my lipsticks and blushes.
 Having a minimalistic photo with just a desired object is fine, but it is not my style.
 I find that all the details and props add more depth to your photography.
 I love photos that look like they are from magazines, and magazines and newspapers can also be a beautiful detail to your photo.
 Basically, you can use whatever crosses your hands – photos, books, cutlery, napkins, watches, shoes, clothes, scarves, bows, dishes, glasses, fruits, coffee cups, etc. Did I mention fresh or artificial flowers? 🙂